🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 By Ludwig Burger

-FRANKFURT (Reuters) -The CEO of pharmaceuticals giant Roche has urged authorities to block the takeover of contract drug manufacturer Catalent (NYSE:CTLT) by Novo Nordisk (NYSE:NVO)'s controlling shareholder, citing harm to industry peers.
+FRANKFURT (Reuters) -The CEO of pharmaceuticals giant Roche said authorities should block the takeover of contract drug manufacturer Catalent (NYSE:CTLT) by Novo Nordisk (NYSE:NVO)'s controlling shareholder, as it could hit competition in the booming weight-loss drug industry.

-Though it stressed on Wednesday it was not itself affected, Roche is among the first drugmakers to voice opposition to the transaction with potentially wide-ranging repercussions in the booming obesity-drug industry segment.
+Though it stressed on Wednesday it was not itself affected, Roche is among the first drugmakers to voice opposition to the transaction with potentially wide-ranging repercussions for weight-loss drugs based on the gut hormone GLP-1.

 "Limiting the competition in this space is not a good idea," Roche's CEO Thomas Schinecker said in a media call.
-"From an industry perspective, it would be a wrong decision by authorities," he said.
+"From an industry perspective, it would be a wrong decision by authorities."

 "It could be a problem for other smaller players, if there is a restriction in how many (contract manufacturers) are available," he told journalists, speaking after the release of quarterly sales on Wednesday.